 The leg side is sometimes referred to as the on side.
 The two terms relate to the same side of the wicket and both are acceptable in modern cricket terminology.

-The terms can be useful for anyone studying other areas of the game such as shots and fielding positions.
+The terms can be useful for anyone studying other areas of the game such as the various types of batting shots and fielding positions.
 Phrases such as leg gully, mid off, long leg and long off are in use and, by understanding where the two halves of the pitch are located, observers will be able to identify the general locations of those fielders.

 The same practise can then be applied to shots such as the off drive or leg glance.